DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/testing/prompt-add-unit-test.md

-# Add Integration Test
+# Add Unit Test

-These are examples of integration test (AKA unit test) prompts
+These are examples of unit test prompts

 ## API Tests